-- Email a full draft of the thesis/project to the advisor.
-(The advisor should have received and reviewed sections of the thesis/project prior to this date.) - Note: It is not acceptable to begin submitting thesis portions or a completed draft at the eight week mark with the expectation of finishing during the same term.
-The process must begin before this point to assure a high quality thesis is produced.
+- Submit a full draft of the thesis to Turnitin and share it with your advisor.
+Work with your advisor to address any areas of concern.
+(The advisor should have received and reviewed sections of the thesis/project prior to this date.) - Note: It is not acceptable to begin submitting thesis portions or a completed draft at the eight-week mark with the expectation of finishing during the same term.
+The process must begin before this point to ensure a high-quality thesis is produced.